blakegarretson/essentials/main.md

 ## Interactive Programming/Data Environment

 - [Jupyterlab](https://jupyter.org/) (or Jupyter) is an interactive notebook where you can embed code and plots and easily share the sessions with others or save them for later.
 This is a front end for scientific computing languages like Python, R, and Julia that is perfect for interactive exploration.
 I could have easily listed this under the Programming category, but Jupyter is really more of a scientific computing platform than a programming environment.
 This is where you do math or data science, explore statistics, and slice, dice, and manipulate data before analysis and visualization.
+    - Note: One of the easiest ways to run a Jupyter notebook is inside VS Code.
+You may want to see if that meets your needs before hosting your own local server.
     - If you are a Julia programmer, we can’t talk about interactive environments without mentioning [Pluto](https://github.com/fonsp/Pluto.jl).
 It’s a relatively new project, but it’s really doing amazing things, and it’s definitely showing up the veteran Jupyter in a number of areas.

 ## Statistics